solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ![This diagram shows the cloud adoption strategy.]

+In addition to the below information, you can reference [Choose the right PostgreSQL server option in Azure] for the latest information.
+This document outlines other considerations such as Total Cost of Ownership, Billing, Administration and migration time.

 #### IaaS (VMs)

 In the IaaS model, organizations deploy PostgreSQL on Azure Virtual